dsccommunity/NetworkingDsc/README.md

 * MSFT_xFirewall: ApplicationPath Parameter renamed to Program for consistency with Cmdlets.
 * MSFT_xFirewall: Fix to prevent error when DisplayName parameter is set on an existing rule.
 * Added xDnsConnectionSuffix resource to manage connection-specific DNS suffixes.
+* MSFT_xFirewall: Setting a different DisplayName parameter on an existing rule now correctly reports as needs change.
+* MSFT_xFirewall: Changed DisplayGroup parameter to Group for consistency with Cmdlets and reduce confusion.
+* MSFT_xFirewall: Changing the Group of an existing Firewall rule will recreate the Firewall rule rather than change it.

 ### 2.4.0.0
 * Added following resources: